Engee documentation

 Cushion B

-# Cylinder B end cushioning — option to simulate piston braking due to damper action
+# Cylinder B end cushioning — option to simulate piston braking due to the action of a damper

 Details

-Whether the deceleration of the piston at its extreme positions is taken into account.
-For more information, see the block see the block Cylinder Cushion (IL).
+Whether the deceleration of the piston in its extreme positions is taken into account.
+For more information, see the see the block Cylinder Cushion (IL).

 Default value